Truco: Card ranking

+In southern and southeastern Brazil, the most popular variant, called Truco Paulista, uses dynamic card ranking.
+The ranks from the 3s and downwards remain the same, but the four trump cards, called manilhas, are decided by flipping one extra card up after dealing, called vira.
+The four cards conventionally ranked immediately above the flipped one (or, in the case of a flipped 3, the 4s) become the strongest cards.
+Their rank is as follows: clubs > cups > swords > coins.
+This variant is popular because it makes it harder to cheat and can potentially turn a bad hand into a great one once the card flips.

 The Uruguayan version uses a "Muestra" each hand.
 The following cards of the same suit as the "Muestra" are ranked higher than the Ace of swords and are called "Piezas": 2, 4, 5, Knight, which in some regions is called Perico, worth 30 points, and the Jack, which in some regions is called Perica, worth 29 points.
 Finally, if any player has the King of the same suit as the "Muestra" and the "Muestra" is a "Pieza", the King becomes that card.